danluo7/gbm/R_script_GBM011.md

 all scripts worked for 024, redoing this for 011

-	mkdir -p /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/11
+	mkdir -p /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/011
-	cd /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/11
+	cd /home/daniel/ubuntu/workspace/gbm/de/ballgown/ref_only/011

+Generate a header file to load into R. The order is the order that the samples get loaded.
+This should also match the shortnames later.

-Generate a header file to load into R, for ALL samples for principal component analysis (the simplest form of multidimentional scaling), and also a file for pairwise comparisons. since we have a ton of comparisisons, might just not do this for now and only do the PCA.
+this is for ALL samples for principal component analysis (the simplest form of multidimentional scaling), and also a file for pairwise comparisons. since we have a ton of comparisisons, might just not do this for now and only do the PCA.

 file for all 011 samples for PCA: (this is how the script should look like (without the enters inbetween each line):